 - how you can access your personal information that is held by us and seek the correction of such information;

-- how you can complain about a breach of the Privacy Act 1988, the Australian Privacy Principles, or a registered APP Code (if any) that binds us, and how we will deal with such a complaint; and
+- how you can complain about a breach of the Privacy Act, the Australian Privacy Principles, or a registered APP Code (if any) that binds us, and how we will deal with such a complaint; and

 - whether we are likely to disclose personal information to overseas recipients.

-- Name of current and any last know employer
+- name of current and any last known employer;

 Collection and Use

-- It is reasonably required by a law enforcement agency or body, including any court or tribunal;
+- it is reasonably required by a law enforcement agency or body, including any court or tribunal; or

-- any other exception such as a permitted general situation or permitted health situation that is set out in the Privacy Act 1988, or
+- another exception applies, such as a permitted general situation or permitted health situation as set out in the Privacy Act.